sandunmj/time_series/README.md

 ```
 aws cloudwatch get-metric-data --start-time 2019-07-08T00:00:00 --end-time 2019-07-11T23:00:00 --metric-data-queries file://./queries.json >> <name>.json
 ```
-* Train a model using a dataset.
+* Evaluate a model using a dataset.
-Get the ```training_api.py``` from this repository and modify with entering the json file name and server ip address, then run.
+Get the ```validate_api.py``` from this repository and modify with entering the json file name and server ip address, then run.
+This will show the model scores for the particular dataset.

-* Get predictions for a dataset.
+* Get predictions.
 Get the ```predict_api.py``` from this repository and modify with entering the json file name and server ip address, then run.
+Or send a curl request as ``` curl -X GET <server ip>:<port>/predictions```